- Ages 9+

 Forest in Teesdale, Middleton, County Durham, DL12 0QG, England

 WebsiteClick here to visit High Force Waterfall's website.

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, snacks are available.

-High Force Waterfall has not told us if they are fully wheelchair friendly.
+No, High Force Waterfall is not wheelchair friendly.

-High Force Waterfall has not told us if they are fully pushchair friendly.
+No, High Force Waterfall have stated they are not pushchair friendly.